 There are probably a dozen or more options for music gear transport, and there’s even more options when you consider carts that weren’t exactly made for music gear, but will get the job done.
 Today, I’m gonna wheel us through (PUN ALERT!) a few options that I’ve actually seen people use, that get good customer ratings and that I would use myself.
 ‘Cuz I don’t have a roadie.

-It’s pretty versatile, ‘cuz you can configure it eight different ways to maximize efficiency and form for your own particular equipment needs.
-I especially like that it folds nicely and that there’s no extra pins or whatever to LOSE (‘cuz you know that’ll happen); just one simple construct that does the job but tucks compact out of place when you’re not needing it.
-This is, indeed, my choice for my own personal gear.
+Like the other, it folds nicely.
+This cart has the added benefit though that there’s no pins or loose parts to LOSE (‘cuz you just know that’ll happen!); it’s one simple construct that does the job but tucks compact out of place when you’re not needing it.
+This is, indeed, my choice for my own personal gear haulin’ adventures.

 Additionally, tbey have other options that are smaller, like most of these companies, but the Muver6 appears to be quite popular across the board and gets good recommendations for those that use it long-term.